 cultural study of science and technology; culture, environment, and political economy

-My dissertation investigates the relationships between “clean coal” discourses, the political economy of climate change, and the material practices of coal pollution mitigation.
-I am particularly interested in how these relationships appear from the standpoint of a community that generates electricity from coal, transports coal via barge and rail, and – in the past – mined coal.
-My methods include systematic content analysis of historical newspapers, interviews with community residents and public figures, and an interpretive analysis of public records that document the relationship of “clean coal” to climate governance.
+My dissertation investigated the relationships between “clean coal” discourses, the political economy of climate change, and the material practices of coal pollution mitigation.
+I was particularly interested in how these relationships appear from the standpoint of a community that generates electricity from coal, transports coal via barge and rail, and – in the past – mined coal.
+My methods included systematic content analysis of historical newspapers, interviews with community residents and public figures, and an interpretive analysis of public records that document the relationship of “clean coal” to climate governance.